-- 2. Complaints/grievances by administrative and teaching faculty administrative and teaching faculty alleging arbitrary actions/decisions dealing with: - A) the implementation of procedural and policy matters related to the following: - i) salary - ii) promotion - iii) performance requirements - iv) performance assessment - v) reassignment or suspension (with or without pay); - B) the denial of access to department, division, college or university resources; and/or - C) Persistent and recurrent patterns of actions that indicate alleged arbitrary assignment of duties and scheduling; - 3.
+- 2. Complaints/grievances by administrative and teaching faculty administrative and teaching faculty alleging arbitrary actions/decisions dealing with:

+- A) the implementation of procedural and policy matters related to the following:

+- i) salary

+- ii) promotion

+- iii) performance requirements

+- iv) performance assessment

+- v) reassignment or suspension (with or without pay);

+- C) Persistent and recurrent patterns of actions that indicate alleged arbitrary assignment of duties and scheduling; - 3.
 Complaints/grievances alleging abridgment of academic freedom (as defined by the American Association of University Professors).